gre/glsl-transition-validator-cli/README.md

 0
 ```

-and when adding a 'f' GLSL uniform:
+and when removing the 'persp' GLSL uniform:

 ```bash
 $ glsl-transition-validator --glsl cube.glsl -u '{"unzoom":0.3,"reflection":0.4,"floating":3}' --from from.png --to to.png --width 512 --height 512